 (#1237)(#1900)(#2848)(#3012)An AP affiliated with an AP MLD sets the Critical Update Flag subfield to 1 if there is a change to a value carried in the (#1068)BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD.
 Otherwise the AP sets the subfield to 0 (See 35.3.9 (BSS parameter critical update procedure)).

+The Nontransmitted BSSIDs Critical Update Flag subfield is reserved except when the Capability Information field is carried in a Beacon or a Probe Response frame transmitted by an AP corresponding to the transmitted BSSID in a multiple BSSID set and there exist at least one AP in the multiple BSSID set that is affiliated with an AP MLD.
+An AP affiliated with an AP MLD sets the Nontransmitted BSSIDs Critical Update Flag subfield to 1 if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one non-transmitted BSSID profile in the Multiple BSSID element in the same frame.
+Otherwise the AP sets the subfield to 0.

 9.4.2.71 Nontransmitted BSSID Capability element

-Insert the following NOTE after the fifth paragraph (“The Nontransmitted BSSID Capability field contains the contents of. ”)
+Insert the following NOTES after the fifth paragraph (“The Nontransmitted BSSID Capability field contains the contents of. ”)

 (#1013)NOTE—The Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in the Bea- con frame(s) until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP corresponding to the nontransmitted or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic variant Multi-Link element in the Non- transmitted BSSID profile corresponding to the nontransmitted BSSID.
 Otherwise the subfield is set to 0 (See 35.3.9 (BSS parameter critical update procedure)).

+NOTE—The Nontransmitted BSSIDs Critical Update Flag subfield of the Nontransmitted BSSID Capability field is reserved.

 11.2.3.15 TIM Broadcast